Association of Mouth and Foot Painting Artists of the World: A. Erich Stegmann

 The first president of the association, Arnulf Erich Stegmann, was a prominent figure in the development of mouth and foot painting.
 Born in 1912 in Darmstadt, Germany, Stegmann lost the use of both arms from polio at the age of two.
 Regardless, his artistic talents were soon recognized and supported by his teachers.
 He was proficient with a variety of brushes and styles, using only his mouth.
 He was educated at the School of Higher Education for Book Trade and Graphics in Nuremberg and studied with the artists Erwin von Kormöndy and Hans Gerstacker.
 He made a living selling his art cards and prints at marketplaces.
-After the Second World War he established his own publishing company with the poignant name "Dennoch" ("Anyway").
+After the Second World War he established his own publishing company with the name "Dennoch" ("Anyway").

 In 1953/54 he organized the "Lodge of Mouth and Foot Painting Artists" as a type of artists' community.
 This developed into the international "Association of Mouth and Foot Painting Artists", with Stegmann elected president for life.